 Math Is Marvelous

-Summary Statement: The study of the relationships between multiplication and division and the importance of place value in solving multi-digit operations through the use of models and perseverance.
+Summary Statement: The study of multiplication strategies and the measurement of time and mass through the use of appropriate tools, and modeling with mathematics.

 Focus Standards for this Unit